 - Make friends with other authors/book industry people.
 This is partly so that they can give you more helpful advice along the lines of the above.
 Mainly though, this is because having a network of friends and colleagues who just bloody LOVE BOOKS as much as you is a childhood dream in and of itself.

-Author Lucy’s debut novel One More Chance is out 28th June (ebook) and 15th November 2018 (paperback) with Dialogue Books.
+Author Lucy’s debut novel One More Chance is available now from Dialogue Books.
 The novel follows the story of Dani, a London prison inmate, and combines physiological suspense with contemporary women’s fiction.
-To learn more about Lucy’s journey to becoming an author, have a look at her blog ‘Books and Bakes and Beverages’ here where she writes about the day to day happenings in her writing career.
+To learn more about how to become an author from Lucy’s perspective, have a look at her blog ‘Books and Bakes and Beverages’ here where she writes about the day to day happenings in her writing career.